 - Using Aloe vera gel (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3200013/) can ease swollen and sore gums due to its anti-inflammatory properties.

-- Salt for soothing gum inflammation.
+- Rinsing mouth with warm salt water for soothing gum inflammation.
 You mix I tablespoon of salt with 1 cup of warm water and swash for 30 seconds, three times a day.

 The natural remedies can help fight bacteria and help stop gums from receding further.
 But they cannot cure the problem if it has already advanced to a worse situation.